aolofsson/oh/elink/README.md

 810D000c_DEADBEEF_8080000c_04_0010 //
 810D0010_DEADBEEF_80800010_04_0010 //
 ```

 ###RANDOM TEST GENERATOR
-To elink comes with a test transaction generator with random sequences of different data format and burst lenghts.
-To run a randomly generated test.
+Directed testing will only get you so far so we created a simple random transaction generator that produces sequences of different data format and burst lenghts.
+To generate a random testfile and simulate:.

 ```sh
 $ cd oh/elink/dv